Divyesh-Nakrani/sentiment_using_bert_model/README.md

 # sentiment_using_bert_model

-Did try to do sentiment analysis using bert we are not trained on more epochs that's why we get some of low accuracy...
+Did try to do sentiment analysis using bert need to do some hyperparameter tuning for good accuracy..........

 some process still left it's like removing stop words or others